-The whole fraction of solid waste generated that is biodegradable, as of 2015.
+52% of the solid waste generated in the Philippines is biodegradable, as of 2015.

 With proper composting, especially backyard composting, a significant volume of waste can be reduced from management.